 The 2022 VEX World Championship marked our fourteenth year competing through VEX and qualifying to the World Championships.

-After Mr. Bradley left to go to a new school Mr. Hunter took over his position as main mentor and robotics teacher.
-He has done great learning about the program and helping to get all four of our teams to the state championship.
+Mr. Hunter took over in 2021 as main mentor and robotics teacher.
+He has done great learning about the program and helping to get all four of our teams to the state championship in 2022.
 He traveled with team 569A to the 2022 World’s Championship in Dallas and made some great memories.

-Mrs. Augustin is our other mentor.
-She has been helping us a long time, not only in robotics competitions, but also tutoring us when we don’t have any idea what math means and would rather do robots than homework.
+Mr. Lann is our other mentor.
+He has been helping us with our Physics, not only in robotics competitions, but also tutoring us when we don’t have any idea what physics means and would rather do robots than homework.